davidgiga1993/octoploy/README.md

 applied.
 If the object does already exist, but is not listed in the state it will simply be added to the state.

 You can modify the name of the configmap by setting the `stateName` variable in the `_root.yml` file.

-Currently, the actual fields of the yml files are not compared, however this is a planned feature.

 ## Examples